RaVeR76/My-Vinyl-Answer/README.md

 * **Plan**
 I want the user to be able to move from page to page with ease.
 I want an easy to use database system that is understandable just from the layout.
 I am going to use the framework Bulma for assisting with my layout and css.
-I have used Bootstrap in my first two projects so under direction from my legendary mentor, I will be utilising The Bulma Frameowrk.
+I have used Bootstrap in my first two projects so under direction from my legendary mentor, I will be utilising The Bulma Framework.
 It looks pretty awesome and will deffo have it's challenges, as did Bootstrap to be fair but I'm here to learn and become a better coder every day :)
 I have so many great ideas but I deffo lack knowledge and lack time unfortunately .....
 I do know this will get better over time, with constant developing and total commitment.
 I want the website to work on all devices which I believe Bulma will be a great help with.
 I want the user to be able to freely navigate to where ever they want but within the confines of **My Vinyl Answer**, of course !